Ivete Sangalo: 2009–2011: Pode Entrar, motherhood, US tour

 In June 2009, the singer released her tenth studio album, Pode Entrar, recorded in a studio set up at her home, in Salvador.
-The project had Sangalo in a more intimate way, entertaining friends at her house, artists for duets and musical partnerships also acclaimed and unprecedented.
-It was also released as DVD and includes guest stars such as Maria Bethânia, Carlinhos Brown, Lulu Santos and Marcelo Camelo.
+The project showed Sangalo in a more intimate way, entertaining friends at her house and included guests appearances by other artists in an unprecedented way.
+Pode Entrar was also released as a DVD and includes guest stars Maria Bethânia, Carlinhos Brown, Lulu Santos and Marcelo Camelo.
 The album includes the huge summer hits Cadê Dalila, elected the "song of the Salvador carnival" in 2009, and Na Base do Beijo, which had heavy airplay in the beginning of 2010.
-Both of them peaked No. 1 in the Brazilian charts.
-There's also Agora Eu Já Sei, a smash romantic hit that charted No. 2 in the winter of 2009.
+Both of them peaked No. 1 on the Brazilian charts.
+There's also Agora Eu Já Sei, a smash romantic hit that charted at No. 2 in the winter of 2009.

-On September 8, 2009, it was confirmed that Sangalo would be opening R&B singer-songwriter Beyoncé Knowles' concerts of her I Am...
-Tour in Brazil, in the cities of São Paulo and Salvador, Bahia.
+On September 8, 2009, it was confirmed that Sangalo would be opening for R&B singer-songwriter Beyoncé Knowles' on her I Am...
+Tour in Brazil, in São Paulo and Salvador, Bahia.
 These shows took place in February 2010.

-On November 17, 2009, she released a clothing collection through a deal with Lojas Riachuelo, the third biggest retail stores in Brazil.
+On November 17, 2009, Sangalo released a clothing collection in collaboration with Lojas Riachuelo, the third biggest retail chain in Brazil.

-In early 2010, she was one of the finalists of the "Music" category of Shorty Awards for the best Twitter users.
+In early 2010, she was one of the finalists in the "Music" category of the year Shorty Awards for the best Twitter users.